• Skip to primary navigation

 cinnamon roll ingredients on a cutting board

-Here are the only 9 ingredients (10 if you count salt) needed to make the best cinnamon rolls of your life.
+Here are the only 9 ingredients (10 if you count salt) needed to make the best cinnamon rolls.

 • all-purpose flour or 00 flour